 However, before we get ahead of ourselves, we would like to take a second to explain to the uninitiated what a cache is.

 In layman’s terms, Cache is the memory recall that an application needs to remember information quickly and adequately.

-If you have used Google, when you start typing something on it and it starts to auto-fill solutions for you, it is the prime example of a cache.
+If you have used Google, when you start typing something on it and it starts to auto-fill solutions for you, it is a prime example of a cache.

 It’s a valid question, and its most straightforward answer is that you need a cache integration in your application so it can become fast and operate at a pleasant speed.